Plitvice or Krka: Which National Park should you visit?

 Plitvice vs Krka: Which is more beautiful?

-Plitvice Lakes is magnificent and mesmerizing and you are unlikely to see anything more spectacular on your Croatia Visit.
-The vibrant colored lakes, cascading waterfalls, quaint wooden pathways, the lush landscapes – the striking park is a photographer’s delight.
-There are endless opportunities to take some memorable pictures and you won’t be able to put your camera down.
+Plitvice Lakes are magnificent and mesmerizing, and you are unlikely to see anything more spectacular on your Croatia Visit.
+The vibrant-colored lakes, cascading waterfalls, quaint wooden pathways, and lush landscapes make the striking park a photographer’s delight.
+There are endless opportunities to take some memorable pictures, and you won’t be able to put your camera down.
 Every twist and turn will leave you awestruck.
-The lakes in Plitvice Lakes are much more colorful and the waterfalls are definitely more staggering.
+The lakes in Plitvice Lakes are much more colorful, and the waterfalls are definitely more staggering.
 If your decision is based on aesthetics, Plitvice is a clear winner.
 It is one of the most beautiful places on the planet.

-I hope this has helped you in deciding which of the national parks is best for you.
-But be rest assured, whatever you choose to visit, you won’t be disappointed.
+I hope this has helped you decide which national park is best for you.
+But be assured, whatever you choose to visit, you won’t be disappointed.

 This Post Has One Comment